niharikasathya23/Project_explanation/README.md

 **Our Goal:**
 To build a **centralized and highly secure web platform** that allows multiple roles (e.g., Admin, Researcher, Analyst) to **upload, share, and access files** securely, ensuring only authorized users could interact with the data.

+On the backend, I built RESTful APIs using Python Flask integrated with PostgreSQL, implementing JWT authentication, OAuth2 role-based access control, and AES-256 encryption for files.
+All data transfer was secured through SSL/TLS, ensuring complete protection in transit and at rest.
+I also added audit logging, multi-factor authentication, and input sanitization to prevent unauthorized access and common vulnerabilities.

+On the frontend, I developed a React + Bootstrap interface that allowed users to upload, download, and manage files based on their roles, with real-time dashboards for activity tracking and permissions.
+Role-aware UI components ensured that admins, researchers, and analysts each had restricted, contextual views.

+For deployment and automation, I configured Jenkins CI/CD pipelines and Docker containers to enable consistent, test-driven releases.
+I integrated Prometheus and Grafana dashboards for live monitoring and alerting, ensuring stability and traceability of all actions.

+✅ Impact:

+Achieved 100% compliance with DRDO’s security and access protocols.

+Improved data-sharing efficiency by 30%, reducing manual exchange and risk of data leaks.

+Built a scalable, modular architecture ready for cloud integration and AI-driven anomaly detection.
 ---

 ## **2. Backend Development (Python Flask)**